WHY MEASURE UX?

 “When you can measure what you are speaking about, and express it in numbers, you know something about it, when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind; it may be the beginning of knowledge, but you have scarely, in your thoughts advanced to the stage of science.”

 The USERindex is a standardised means of measuring the user experience of a digital interface.

-Each dimension is in turn defined by aspects which comprise both very objective facets of a good user experience such as the accuracy of information and the responsiveness of the interface, as well as very subjective ones such as whether the user liked using the interface.
+Each dimension is in turn defined by aspects which comprise both very objective facets of good user experience such as the accuracy of the information and the responsiveness of the interface, as well as very subjective ones such as whether the user liked using the interface.

 The USERindex comprises 10 questions which have been worded neutrally, avoiding jargon and which can be applied to any digital interface, be it a web application or a wearable device.
 This makes the index very powerful because it can be used to compare the user experience of different products even if they are very dissimilar in function and interface type.

 |Reliability||Performance||I felt the site responded quickly|

 |–||Accuracy||I found the information on the site to be accurate|

 |Usefulness||Effectiveness||The site does what i need it to do|